 In 2006, Santana had very similar numbers, with a 19-6 with a 2.77 ERA.
 In the 233.2 innings he pitched during that season, Santana started 34 games, while striking out 245 batters and only walked 47.

 Santana was a great pitcher for so many years before his career ultimately came to an end.
-Santana’s career numbers ended up being to the tune of a 139-78 record with a 3.20 ERA.
+Santana’s career numbers ended up being a 139-78 record with a 3.20 ERA.
 Santana started 284 games and appeared in 360 games.
 In those 360 career games, Santana pitched in 2,025.2 innings, struck out 1,988, while only walking 567 batters, and gave up only 220 home runs throughout his career.

 More baseball: 10 most profitable baseball cards to buy right now

 As outlined, Johan Santana may have ultimately had a short career, walking away from the game at the ripe age of 33, but while he was on a Major League mound, he was successful and one of the most feared pitchers of his era.
 Since he had such a great career, Santana’s rookie cards are sought after.
-Let’s take a look at the top three Johan Santana Rookie cards and what their futures may hold if you happen to be in possession of one of these.
+Let’s take a look at the top three Johan Santana Rookie cards and what their futures may hold if you happen to have one of these.

 Here are three of the best John Santana rookie cards that investors should pay close attention to.